sindrets/diffview.nvim/README.md

-    width = 35,                         -- Only applies when position is 'left' or 'right' height = 10,                        -- Only applies when position is 'top' or 'bottom' listing_style = "tree",             -- One of 'list' or 'tree' tree_options = {                    -- Only applies when listing_style is 'tree'
+    width = 35,                         -- Only applies when position is 'left' or 'right' height = 10,                        -- Only applies when position is 'top' or 'bottom' listing_style = "tree",             -- One of 'list' or 'tree' render_summary = true,              -- Render changes summary at the top tree_options = {                    -- Only applies when listing_style is 'tree'
       flatten_dirs = true,              -- Flatten dirs that only contain one single dir folder_statuses = "only_folded",  -- One of 'never', 'only_folded' or 'always'.